-The clamping element was installed in the clamping device with an appropriate changing fixture and it clamps the workpiece being machined.
+The clamping element was installed in the clamping device with an appropriate changing fixture and it clamps the work-piece being machined.

-The workpiece end-stop can be screwed to the base endstop or can be screwed on directly.
+The workpiece end-stop can be screwed to the base endstop, screwed on directly, or fitted as a front-mounted endstop.

-The clamping device functions on the pull-back principle.
+The clamping device functions on the deadlength principle.